Multiparty equality in the local broadcast model: Introduction

 \section{Introduction}

 We consider the \emph{multiparty equality problem} in graphs, where every vertex of a graph $G$ is given a $k$-bit input, and the goal of the vertices is to decide whether all inputs are the same.
 Each vertex can communicate with its neighbors in the graph, and the cost of the protocol is the total number of bits transmitted during the communication phase.
 After this phase, each vertex either accepts or rejects the instance; if every vertex was assigned the same input, then all vertices must accept the instance, and if two of the inputs differ then at least one vertex must reject the instance.
 The \emph{complexity} of the multiparty equality problem is the minimum cost of a protocol solving the problem.
-Note that we only consider protocols that are deterministic and \emph{static}, in the sense that the set of vertices sending messages and the size of their messages is independent of their input strings (they only depend on $G$ and $k$).
+Note that we only consider protocols that are deterministic and \emph{static} \cite{alon2017testing,khan2021testing,LV11}, in the sense that the set of vertices sending messages and the size of their messages is independent of their input strings (they only depend on $G$ and $k$).
 One the other hand, the content of the messages is allowed to depend on the input strings.
+See \cite{alon2017testing} for a discussion on non-static protocols.

 In the classical \emph{point-to-point} communication model, each vertex communicates with its neighbors on different channels (one channel per vertex), so that sending the same message of $\ell$ bits to $d$ neighbors costs $d\ell$ bits of communication.
 A natural lower bound on the complexity of the multiparty equality problem in this model can be obtained by observing that at least $k$ bits need to be sent through every cut of the graph in every protocol.
-As a consequence, the complexity is at least $k$ times the minimum fractional transversal of cuts in the graph (or by duality, the maximum fractional packing of cuts), see \cite{CR15,alon2017testing}.
+As a consequence, as proved in \cite{CR15,alon2017testing}, the complexity is at least $k$ times the minimum fractional transversal of cuts in the graph (or by duality, the maximum fractional packing of cuts), see Section~\ref{sec:lp} for more details.
 Alon, Efremenko and Sudakov \cite{alon2017testing} showed that this linear programming lower bound can be attained asymptotically for a number of graph classes, including Hamiltonian graphs, and moreover they gave a protocol of cost within a factor $4/3$ of the optimal for every graph.
+To the best of our knowledge, it is unknown whether computing the optimal cost of a protocol can be done in polynomial time.